Eunice Omonzejie

 Eunice Eboserehimen Omonzejie is a Nigerian professor of French and Francophone African Literature and the current vice-chancellor of Ambrose Alli University.

 Career

 Before her appointment as the Vice-Chancellor of Ambrose Ali University, she was the President of the Ambrose Alli University Chapter of the National Association of Women Academics (NAWACS).
-In September 2025, she was appointed as the Vice Chancellor of Ambrose Alli University where she suceeded Professor Samuel Olowo.
+In September 2025, she was appointed as the Vice Chancellor of Ambrose Alli University where she succeeded Professor Samuel Olowo.